nya3jp/icfpc2020/README.md

 Code: [`./chunjp/decomp`]

 To reverse engineer the Galaxy we wrote a program to convert combinator-ful alien codes into human-readable lambda functions.
-We added annotations to some arithmetic and list functions using them.
+We added annotations to some arithmetic and list functions.

+[`./chunjp/decomp`]: ./chunjp/decomp

 ## Acknowledgments